 Clinical Fellows - International & Canadian

-Note: If you are registered as a PGY level trainee, you are not a fellow.
-Fellow is a commonly-used term when referring to upper year residents, but the use of the term does not equate to clinical fellowship training.
+Note: Fellow is a commonly-used term when referring to senior-year residents, but the use of the term does not equate to a clinical fellowship training appointment.